ShoreShop/ShoreModel_Benchmark/README.md

 ## Model classification

 Participants should copy and check the boxes below in the model description to assist in classifying the submitted model.
-An example of model description can be found [here](https://github.com/yongjingmao/ShoreModel_Benchmark/blob/main/submissions/ShoreFor/README.md).
+An example of a model description can be found [here](https://github.com/yongjingmao/ShoreModel_Benchmark/blob/main/submissions/ShoreFor/README.md).

 #### Model mechanics
 - [ ] Process-Based Models (PBM): couple hydrodynamics, waves, and morphodynamics through mass and momentum conservation laws.